spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 external_address = "<YOUR_HOST_IP>:26656"
 ```

+### (b) PROXMOX_Guest node hosting validator/fullnode

-### (b) In case of hosting on a guest proxmox node use PROXMOX_HOST_IP (ip corresponding to host of proxmox server which is also the public IP address) and port same as default LISTENING p2p port chosen (26603 chosen before)
+In case of hosting on a guest proxmox node use PROXMOX_HOST_IP (ip corresponding to host of proxmox server which is also the public IP address) and port same as default LISTENING p2p port chosen (26603 chosen before)

 ```